×

 When we asked people what advice they would give someone preparing to move to Tartu, they said:

 "Before retiring in Tartu, expats should be aware that the city is the second largest in the country and is known for its vibrant student culture.
 Expats should also be aware that the city is home to a number of universities and research institutes, making it a great place to stay for those looking to stay active and engaged in their retirement.
 Additionally, expats should be aware that the cost of living in Tartu is relatively low, making it an attractive option for those looking to retire on a budget.
-Finally, expats should be aware that the city is well-connected to the rest of the country and Europe, with a number of international flights and train connections available," said one person in Tartu.
+Finally, expats should be aware that the city is well-connected to the rest of the country and Europe, with a number of international flights and train connections available," remarked one foreigner who made the move to Tartu.

 What do people appreciate most about the culture in Tartu?

 "Expatriates in Tartu appreciate the city's vibrant cultural scene, which includes a wide variety of festivals, concerts, and other events.
 They also enjoy the city's rich history, which is evident in its many museums, galleries, and monuments.
 Expats also appreciate the friendly and welcoming nature of the locals, who are always willing to help out newcomers.
 Additionally, Tartu's natural beauty, with its forests, rivers, and lakes, is a major draw for expats.
-Finally, the city's low cost of living and high quality of life make it an attractive destination for expats," remarked one member in Tartu.
+Finally, the city's low cost of living and high quality of life make it an attractive destination for expats," remarked one foreigner who made the move to Tartu.

 What do people find most challenging about the culture in Tartu?